bildzeitung/synacor/doc/notes.md

 * *set*: set register to a given value

 ## Floor puzzle
-This is manageable by hand, I imagine, but I'm lazy, so I implemented a breadth-first search for it, since the shortest solution is required -- not just any solution.
+The parameters for this are clear, even without the journal.
+The journal's singular contribution is to emphasize that the *shortest* solution is required -- not just *any* solution.

+Consequently, I implemented a breadth-first search for it.

 Tweaks include:
 * memoization of state so as to not revisit the same location with the same total (any solution past that would be longer than optimal); this solves the performance problem, for the most part
 * revisiting the start location resets the puzzle, so weight it with 0
 * entering the vault location resets the puzzle if the solution is incorrect, so any solution must both end there and not revisit the spot

-At the end, the solution is 12 moves long.
+At the end, the solution is 12 moves long and takes about a half minute to complete; that's longer than I'd like, but that's ok.

 The final code is mirror-reversed, but largely made up of symmetrical letters, except for a 'p', which becomes a 'q'.